superMsp10/LudumDare-31/LD.md

 My entry for LD#31

 planned features
--you have to try to fit objects on the pool
+-you have to try to fit objects inside the sphere to get paid
-- they slide you have to use proper hand to control power -cash in over time
--only certain amout can fit
+- they slide you have to use proper explosions to control them int the boxes -cash comes in per onbjects inside the rect over time -only certain amout can fit
 -random objects
 -enemies come in to kcok tings out
--explosion enemy knocks things off in random
+-explosion enemy ahve a chance of spawning
 -top view
 -closer more money
 -buy turrets and more knock back guns
 -0 traction
--cursor has 0 traction
 -buy borbers
 -houses that spwn more items